Alameda County Clean Water Program Public Information and Outreach Program

 The Alameda County Resouce Conservation District is currently looking for a part-time Watershed Outreach Intern to work on various tasks to support the Clean Water Public Information and Outreach Program.
 Main duties will include staffing weekend outreach events where we feature our booth.
 Please click here to see the full position description, or contact Cynthia Butler at Cynthia.firstname.lastname@example.org for more information.

 Community Stewardship Grants

 The Community Stewardship Grant Program provides funding through the Alameda Countywide Clean Water Program for projects that contain a stormwater pollution prevention message and a community/public outreach component.
-We are now accepting grant proposals for the 2013/14 Fiscal Year.
-Please click here to view a flyer with more information, or visit the Alameda County Clean Water Program website at http://www.cleanwaterprogram.org/grants.
+We have awarded grants for the 2013/14 Fiscal Year.
+To find out more about this program, please visit the Alameda County Clean Water Program website at http://www.cleanwaterprogram.org/grants.

-The ACRCD is representing the Clean Water Program at the following events in spring 2013.
-At some of these events we will be featuring a booth, with the Clean Water Program message focused on tips to reduce pesticides and chemicals that end up in our waterways and the Bay by using less-toxic methods to eliminate pests around the home and garden:
+The ACRCD is representing the Clean Water Program at the following upcoming events.
+At these events we will be featuring a booth, with the Clean Water Program message focused on tips to reduce litter that ends up in our waterways and the Bay by making reusables part of your daily routine:

-- February 16th, 17th and 18th - Alameda County Spring Home and Garden Show
+- February 13th,14th and 15th - Alameda County Spring Home and Garden Show

 Want to learn more about what you can do to help prevent stormwater pollution?
 Please click on the press releases below!

 Reduce Litter by Making Reusables Part of Your Daily Routine